ganeti/ganeti/doc/rapi.rst

 The version resource.

 This resource should be used to determine the remote API version and to adapt clients accordingly.

 It supports the following commands: ``GET``.

 ``GET``
 ~~~~~~~

 Returns the remote API version.
-Ganeti 1.2 returned ``1`` and Ganeti
+Ganeti 1.2 returned ``1`` and Ganeti 2.0
-2.0 returns ``2``.
+returns ``2``.

 .. vim: set textwidth=72 :
+..
+Local Variables:
+.. mode: rst
+.. fill-column: 72
+..
+End: